Darn those beneficiary designations.

 Finally, many people will designate a beneficiary using vague wording.
 Consider this designation: “Jane Smith.”
 How the heck is the company supposed to know which Jane Smith?
 Better descriptions: Jane Smith DOB May 5, 1965; Jane Smith, Spouse of the Participant; Jane Smith, SSN xxx-xx-xxxx.

-Here are a few recommendations to make sure your beneficiary designations work.
+A few recommendations to make sure your beneficiary designations work: